Hazor-Hellscream/Project-Hellscream-Info/README.md

 ## Realm Information

-1-60 - Live progression realm, all characters progression will stay on official release, with some thing removed like gold etc.
+1-60 - Live progression realm, all characters progression will stay on official release, with some things beening removed like gold etc.
 - Rates: x2

 60-100 - Beta stages will be used for late game testing, no character progression saved.